raven42/dotfiles/.vim/README.md

 ---

+## DevPanel
+The DevPanel plugin will automatically open the NERDTree and Tagbar plugin windows and arrange them accordingly.
+:construction: **Example:** coming soon...

+---

 ## NERDTree
 The NERDTree plugin provides a file browser for any files. `<double-click>` or hit `<enter>` on any file to open it in a new buffer. `<single-click>` or hit `<enter>` on any directory to expand / collapse it.
 When a file is opened, it will open in a new buffer.
 The tabline will be updated to list that file name as well.
 Use `<Leader><#>` or `:n` / `:p` to move between opened buffers.